rapid7/r7insight_docker/README.md

 - `--token`: Log token which is used for the above tokens if one is not provided.
   * You can only supply this token and it'll be used for logs, stats and events.

-You can also supply log, stats and event tokens using environment variables:
+You can also supply log, stats and event tokens using environment variables.

+When both command line arguments and environment variables are supplied, the environment variables are used.
 - `INSIGHT_LOGSTOKEN`: Log token for logs
 - `INSIGHT_STATSTOKEN`: Log token for stats
 - `INSIGHT_EVENTSTOKEN`: Log token for events